espocrm/documentation/docs/administration/portal.md

 1. Administration > Portal Users.
 2. Click *Create Portal User* button.
-3. Select Contact the portal user will be linked with or *Proceed w/o Contact*
+3. Select Contact the Portal User will be linked with or *Proceed w/o Contact*
 4. Fill needed fields on the form and click *Save*.

 Portal user should be linked to Portal record to be able to access that portal.